-\end{notation} \begin{definition}[Central path] Given $\mu_0 > 0$, a central path is a continuous function $\zeta:(0,\mu_0) \to \R^n$ such that $\zeta(\mu) = x(\mu)$ is an isolated (but not necessarily unique) local minimizer of~\eqref{unconstrained_semi-algebraic_optim} for each fixed $\mu \in (0,\mu_0)$. \end{definition} \begin{remark}[Global versus local optimality] We do not assume the attainment of the optimal value or even the boundedness of the optimal value of~\eqref{poly_optim} or~\eqref{unconstrained_semi-algebraic_optim}.
+\begin{remark}[Global versus local optimality] We do not assume the attainment of the optimal value or even the boundedness of the optimal value of~\eqref{poly_optim} or~\eqref{unconstrained_semi-algebraic_optim}.
 However, we will be always explicit about the status of optimality.
 More precisely, we will use the adjective ``optimal" (or ``minimizer") to refer to a ``global optimal" value or solution.
 Otherwise, we will spell out the local optimality. \end{remark}

-A central path lies at the heart of IPMs, and its algebro-geometric features (e.g., the degree of the Zariski closure of the image of a central path) reflect the iteration complexity or super-linear convergence of IPMs~\cite{ABGJ18,BL89a,BL89b,DSV12,DMS05,GS98,H02,HLMZ21,HST21,LSZ98}.
-However, unlike convex optimization, the existence or convergence of a central path is not guaranteed for non-linear optimization (see Examples~\ref{non_existence}-\ref{Morse_non_compact} and~\cite[Section~7]{FGW02}).
+A central path lies at the heart of primal-dual IPMs, and its algebro-geometric features (e.g., the degree of the Zariski closure of the image of a central path) reflect the iteration complexity or super-linear convergence of IPMs~\cite{ABGJ18,BL89a,BL89b,DSV12,DMS05,GS98,H02,HLMZ21,HST21,LSZ98}.
+However, unlike convex optimization, the existence or convergence of a central path is not guaranteed for \NO~(see Examples~\ref{non_existence}-\ref{Morse_non_compact} and~\cite[Section~7]{FGW02}).
 Even if a central path exists and converges, it may converge to a non-local optimal solution, as the following example illustrates. \begin{example} Consider the minimization problem over the solid \textit{figure eight}:

 which has a global minimum at $(-1,0)$ (see Fig.~\ref{central_path_fig8}).
 There are two central paths converging to $(-1,0)$ and $(0,0)$, but $(0,0)$ is not a local minimizer of $f$ on $S$.

 \end{example}